This web-based tool for thermal comfort calculations according to ASHRAE Standard 55-2017 is developed at the University of California at Berkeley.

-Video tutorials are available online at cbe.berkeley.edu/research/thermal-tool or at the following links:
+Video tutorials are available at the following links:

 The tool has three main parts:

-At the top of the user interface you can choose between the two methods allowed by the standard, which are the PMV/PPD method and the Adaptive method.
+At the top of the user interface you can choose between the two methods allowed by the standards, which are the PMV/PPD method and the Adaptive method.

-For air speeds greater than 0.2 m/s (39 fpm) the PMV calculations employ the elevated airspeed method, which calculates and reports the cooling effect of the air movement.
+For air speeds greater than 0.2 m/s (39.4 fpm) the PMV calculations employ the elevated airspeed method, which calculates and reports the cooling effect of the air

 For more information about the comfort models, you can follow the link to Wikipedia by clicking on 'select method'.